Performing a Projection Based Wavefunction-in-DFT Embedding Study

 Once the occupied orbitals are localized, they must be assigned to either the embedded region or the environment.
 This is done by specifying the orbital assigner.

 In the space of the local occupied orbitals and the virtual orbitals, we run a MP2 calculation as the embedded orbital calculator to obtain the natural orbitals in the embedded region, that will be used to run the FAST-VQE calculation.
 An alternative would be to use canonical Hartree-Fock (HF) orbitals.
-Again we set the verbosity, and the frozen_virtual_threshold.
+Again, we set the verbosity and also a frozen_virtual_threshold.

 In order to not mix the occupied orbitals of the embedded region and the environment, we use a projection operator.
 Here we use the manby projector.

 We also use a file persister, in case we want to restart the calculation later.
-This is usefull, as the code will try to reuse as much data as possible from previous runs.
-So if you change the embedded orbital calculator from MP2 to HF, you do not need to redo the full system DFT calculation, or the orbital localization.
+This is useful, as the code will try to reuse as much data as possible from previous runs.
+So if you change the embedded orbital calculator from MP2 to HF, you do not need to redo the full-system DFT calculation, or the orbital localization.

 We include a cube file generator, to generate cube files for the electron density.
 This can be useful for visualizing the electron density of the embedded region and the environment.

-Finally we define the active space sizes we want to run the FAST-VQE calculation for and create the instance, and build the ground state problem.
+Finally, we define the active space sizes we want to run the FAST-VQE calculation for and create the instance, and, at last, build the unrestricted ground state problem.

 start = time.perf_counter()